Posted: Oct 25, 2016 in Minecraft

 Whether you’re a player attempting to join a server or among those who manage a server, you’re bound to encounter a server related error.
-This immutable fact is inevitable with the ever fickle nature of Minecraft server hosting and can take many forms.
-Some are less severe than others, but none the less can be bothersome when you or others are attempting to join.
+This can happen with even the most seasoned host, Minecraft server hosting errors can take many forms.
+Some are less severe than others, but all can be bothersome when you or your friends are attempting to join.
 Fortunately, Minecraft servers are equipped to log all the activities that go on from the beginning to the end of its life cycle.
-This log is then readout using a GUI, we typically refer to this as the Server Console, the main mode of input and output for server related activities.
+This log is then read out using a GUI, we typically refer to this as the Server Console, the main mode of input and output for serverrelated activities.

-The server console is the go to method for deducing these issues.
-It is the metaphoric voice of your server and in order to properly troubleshoot, it’s important to listen to it.
-Unfortunately, much of what it tells you may look like complete nonsense, an intimidating wall of text.
-While the latter is true, the former is subject to your capacity for recognizing the relevant information that is presented.
-What’s deemed relevant is also subjective, because of this it can be a troublesome task to discern the initial problem.
-Since the server doesn’t know how to interpret the errors it receives in a more human readable way, it is up to us to review what has been given and make sense of it so we can resolve the issue.
+The server console is the best method for deducing these issues.
+As long as you can understand what the console is saying the issue is, you can fix it.
+Unfortunately, much of what it tells you may look like complete nonsense.
+It can be very tough to discern what exactly the issue is when looking at the large wall of text.
+Since the server doesn’t know how to interpret the errors it receives in a more human-readable way, it is up to us to review what has been given and make sense of it so we can resolve the issue.

 We start off by scanning the server console for an offset pattern of information.
-The console will typically stream a uniform set of data so when it becomes offset we can quickly direct our attention to the respective information.
-You can see a generic example of this offset data in the following image.
+The console will typically stream a uniform set of data so when an error appears we can quickly direct our attention to the respective information.

 In either case, we can use this information to formulate a search query on Google or other support area and find a possible fix.
 The important thing to note is that there may not be a fix to the error.
 The premise of this article is to introduce you to troubleshooting server errors and developing a method for dealing with them.
 It may not always be as cut-n-dry as you would like, some errors are more strenuous to resolve than others and some may not always have a fix.
 But with what you’ve acquired here, you can at least know the problem and follow up on available fixes.